-- A maximum of 5 cases to demonstrate sequential segmental analysis where there is no significant cardiac abnormality (PFO/PDA acceptable in a new born case). - At least 25 cases should be for unrepaired shunt lesions. - At least 25 cases should be for repaired shunt lesions. - At least 5 cases should be for unrepaired cyanotic or complex congenital disease. - At least 25 cases should be for repaired cyanotic or complex congenital disease. - At least 25 cases should be for valve disease / outflow obstruction. - At least 5 cases should be for suspected coronary artery anomalies.
+- A maximum of 5 cases should be for sequential segmental analysis where there is no significant cardiac abnormality. - At least 25 cases should be for unrepaired shunt lesions. - At least 25 cases should be for repaired shunt lesions. - > At least 5 cases should be for unrepaired cyanotic or complex congenital disease. - > At least 25 cases should be for repaired cyanotic or complex congenital disease. - At least 25 cases should be for valve disease / outflow obstruction. - At least 5 cases should be for replacement / repaired valves. - > At least 5 cases should be for suspected coronary artery anomalies.